alaney2/datadrip/data/image_super-resolution.md

 Deep residual learning is a technique used to train deep neural networks with many layers.
 It involves the use of residual connections to enable the network to learn the residual mapping between the input and output.
 In image super-resolution, deep residual networks are used to learn the complex mapping between low-resolution images and high-resolution images.

+## Digital Signal Processing

+Digital Signal Processing (DSP) is a field that deals with the processing of digital signals.
+ISR techniques can be viewed as a type of DSP technique that operates on digital images.
+DSP techniques such as Fourier Transform, Wavelet Transform, and Discrete Cosine Transform can be used in combination with ISR techniques to improve the quality of the output image.

 ## Perceptual Loss Functions

 Perceptual loss functions are used to measure the perceptual similarity between the generated high-resolution images and the ground truth high-resolution images.
 Unlike traditional loss functions such as mean squared error (MSE), perceptual loss functions take into account the perceptual quality of the images, such as sharpness, texture, and color.
 In image super-resolution, perceptual loss functions such as mean squared error plus feature reconstruction loss and adversarial loss are commonly used.

 In conclusion, image super-resolution is an important subfield of computer vision and image processing that has gained significant attention in recent years.
 It involves the use of deep learning techniques such as convolutional neural networks, generative adversarial networks, and deep residual learning to increase the resolution of low-resolution images.
 Perceptual loss functions are used to measure the perceptual similarity between the generated high-resolution images and the ground truth high-resolution images.